 Test environment with ever-changing installations

 But let’s take a closer look at one particular part of our testing environment.
 In the picture, you can see four racks packed with equipment to test matrix devices.
 This is where we install new hardware that we then test with new firmware.
-In order to keep our promise of offering a compatible KVM portfolio, in addition to current hardware such as ControlCenter-Digital 288 and ControlCenter-Compact, the racks also holds many variants of our end devices.
+In order to keep our promise of offering a compatible KVM portfolio, in addition to current hardware such as ControlCenter-Digital 288 and ControlCenter-Compact, the racks also hold many variants of our end devices.
 For example, we integrated the DVI-I-CPU-UC-Fiber computer module into this setup already about a year ago.
 After we had subjected the module to an automated basic test, we already knew that our update process worked without any problems.
-In addition to various resolution tests we could test the new CPU module directly in a KVM-MatrixGrid.
+In addition to various resolution tests, we could test the new CPU module directly in a KVM-MatrixGrid.